Ignore ‘fake’ census results on ethnicity and religion – Statistical Service

-The Ghana Statistical Service wants Ghanaians to disregard a purported census result giving a breakdown on ethnic and religious affiliation in Ghana.
+The Ghana Statistical Service has asked Ghanaians to disregard a purported census result giving a breakdown on ethnic and religious affiliation in Ghana.

+Results purported to be from the GSS went viral last week, depicting the ethnic and religious affiliations from the recently held population and housing census, in a way that bred confusion.

-Government Statistician, Professor Samuel Kobina Annim on Citi TV’s Point of View said the results were fake.
+But reacting to the situation, Government Statistician, Professor Samuel Kobina Annim said the results were fake.

 “Let me be categorical about it; the Ghana Statistical Service disassociates itself from this social media story on ethnic and religious breakdown.
 This is what we will do in the coming weeks.
 As I indicated, our volume 3 C will look at population by background characteristics, and among the background characteristics will be issues of religious and ethnic affiliation.”